jTanG0506/fluffy-potato/README.md

 # fluffy-potato
-📝 Note taking app made using Serverless and React on AWS
+📝 Note taking app made using Serverless, Bulma and React on AWS